Generics in Java: Motivation

-This is similar to C, which lacks generics.
-Collections typically store as void* (a void pointer), from which objects must be cast explicitly.
+This is similar to C, which lacks generics, and its collection-like data structures typically store data as void* (a void pointer), from which objects must be cast explicitly.

 Although the code is compiled without error, it throws a runtime exception (java.lang.ClassCastException) when executing the third line of code.
 This type of logic error can be detected during compile time by using generics and is the primary motivation for using them.
 It defines one or more type variables that act as parameters.

 The above code fragment can be rewritten using generics as follows: